2011 National Assembly for Wales election: New members

-On 17 May it was discovered that two of the newly elected AMs, John Dixon and Aled Roberts, held posts which disqualified them from election to the Assembly.
-Although they had formally taken their seats at the first meeting on 11 May, they were then removed from membership of Assembly.
+On 17 May it was discovered that two of the newly elected AMs, John Dixon and Aled Roberts, held posts which disqualified them from election to the assembly.
+Although they had formally taken their seats at the first meeting on 11 May, they were then removed from membership of the Assembly.
 Both resigned the posts which had given rise to the disqualification.
 After taking legal advice, the Presiding Officer Rosemary Butler was told that she must formally declare their seats vacant on Friday 27 May, which would mean the candidates placed second on the list being elected unless motions were tabled to reinstate the two.
 Motions to reinstate Dixon and Roberts were subsequently tabled, and the Assembly Commission issued a press statement explaining the legal situation as they saw it.

 The Liberal Democrats withdrew the motion to reinstate John Dixon on 5 July 2011, after the assembly standards commissioner Gerard Elias QC made clear that he had failed to take notice of the relevant rules.
 On 6 July, Eluned Parrott was sworn in as an AM in his place, and the Assembly voted to readmit Aled Roberts, as evidence showed that he had been directed to out-of-date information in Welsh.

 Defeated members

-8 incumbent AMs were defeated at the polls.
+Eight incumbent AMs were defeated at the polls.